Maillman/startup/notes.md

 # Notes
 ## Git Notes
 Resolving conflicts is pretty hard.
 I would recommend trying to avoid doing such things.
 Always pull first, make the changes and push.
 I'd honestly would rather resolve the conflicts on GitHub and not on VS Code.
+Github Copilot is extremely powerful, make sure to renew my Github Student Education plan to maintain access to that feature.
 ## AWS Notes
 Honestly, it's a good thing I was practically walked the whole way through as it was very easy to get lost.
 So I'm pretty thankful for the instructions on setting up an EC2 instance and create an elastic IP address.